rstemmer/musicdb/docs/source/usage/install.rst

 You then can, for example with `VLC <https://www.videolan.org/vlc/index.de.html>`_, connect to the audio stream.
 The stream URL is ``http://127.0.0.1:8000/stream``.

+At this point everything is ready to run and to use.
+Next you need to add Music to MusicDB.

+TODO: Reference to the related documentation

 Protected Stream